TUDelft-IN4303-2014/assignments/milestone1-editor/day1.md

 You need to submit your test project with a pull request on GitHub.
 Your GitHub repository contains a `README.md` with a step-by-step procedure how to file such a request.
 Make sure your solutions are in branch `assignment1`.
 We expect to find your Spoofax project `MiniJava` and your test project `MiniJava-tests` next to each other in the root of the repository.
 The test project should contain a `README.md` with a short paragraph explaining the organisation of your test project.
-The deadline for submission is September 24, 17:59.
+The deadline for submission is ~~September 22~~ **September 24**, 17:59.

 ### Grading